Introduction to Thermal Metal Spraying

 Upon completion of this module, Students will be able to:

-1. Understand thermally sprayed materials such as aluminium and zinc will protect steel substrates from corrosion
+1. Understand that thermally sprayed materials, such as aluminium and zinc, will protect steel substrates from corrosion

 2. Explain the different types of equipment used for the application of thermally sprayed materials